 She would continue to teach throughout the early 1970s.
 These years were extremely prolific for the writer.
 She produced six collections over the decade as well as the novels, Surfacing, Lady Oracle, and Life Before Man.
 This last novel was a finalist for the Governor General’s Award.

 In the mid-late 70s, Atwood began a relationship with another novelist, Graeme Gibson.
 The two moved to Alliston, Ontario.
 It was here that their daughter, Eleanor, was born.
 The next novels that Atwood published solidified her career.
 The first was Bodily Harm, published in 1981, and The Handmaid’s Tale in 1985.
 This novel won the Arthur C. Clarke Award and the Governor General’s Award.
 It was also a finalist for the 1986 Booker Prize.
 This was followed by Cat’s Eye which was also a finalist for the Booker Prize.

-More recently, she published Oryx and Crake, the first in an apocalyptic science fiction trilogy which included The Year of the Flood and MaddAddam.
-Atwood was a participant in the Canongate Myth Series in which short novels were written as retelling and expansions of ancient myths.
-Her contribution was titled, The Penelopiad, and concerned Odysseus’s wife, Penelope, and the struggles she went through in his absence.
-More recently, Atwood published Hag-Seed which was a retelling of The Tempest, a play by William Shakespeare.
+More recently, she published Oryx and Crake, the first in an apocalyptic science fiction trilogy that included The Year of the Flood and MaddAddam.
+Atwood was a participant in the Canongate Myth Series, in which short novels were written as retellings and expansions of ancient myths.
+Her contribution was titled The Penelopiad, and concerned Odysseus’s wife, Penelope, and the struggles she went through in his absence.
+More recently, Atwood published Hag-Seed, which was a retelling of The Tempest, a play by William Shakespeare.
 It was part of another series developed by Penguin Random House.

 Margaret Atwood was notably influenced by writers such as William Shakespeare, Alice Munro, Virginia Woolf, and George Orwell.